xlam/autovirt/README.md

 ## Installation

-### Using git and poetry
+### Using git and uv

 1. Clone the repository and step into its directory:
 ```
 $ git clone https://github.com/xlam/autovirt
 $ cd autovirt
 ```
 2. Install Autovirt into virtual environment with uv.
 For the first run it will create a new virtual environment and install needed dependencies and Autovirt into it.
-Provide ``--no-dev`` option to tell poetry not to insall development dependencies:
+Provide ``--no-dev`` option to tell uv not to install development dependencies:
 ```
 $ uv sync --no-dev
 ```